 Doing this for as long as you can every day, and building up how long you spend meditating (20 minutes in the morning and evening is the goal) will soon make the habit come naturally to you.
 Then in no time you’ll be feeling relaxed and positive, taking the toddler meltdowns and 3am feeds in your stride.

-This post was written by Holly Ashby who works for Will Williams Meditation, who provide courses on Vedic meditation in London, Brighton and Geneva.
+This post was written by Holly Ashby who works for Beeja Meditation, who provide courses on Vedic meditation in London, Brighton and Geneva.